phantom22/loopGroups.js/README.md

 // pausing an animation, to restart it you need to re-call the function background.pause();

-// resetting an animation, the object will preserve its parameters but in order to re-activate it you need to call the .startLoop() function again background.reset();
+/* resetting an animation, the object will preserve its parameters but in order to re-activate it you need to call the .startLoop() function again */ background.reset();

+// it's also possible to make the animation faster of slower by changing the speedMultiplier variable bg.animation.speedMultiplier = 2; // 2x faster bg.animation.speedMultiplier = 0.1; // 10 times slower
 ```